oliverklee/ext-phpunit/Documentation/TheIncludedTestingFrameworkClass/WhatCanTheFrameworkDoForYou/Index.rst

 What can the framework do for you?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This extension provides a class :code:`Tx_Phpunit_Framework` which provides lots of useful helper functions that can do things like these for you:
+This extension provides a class :code:`\OliverKlee\PhpUnit\Framework` which provides lots of useful helper functions that can do things like these for you:

 - simulate a front-end environment